The Heart Has Reasons by Mark Klempner

 Thanks for all those exclamation points, Sophia, and for your lovely message.
 As I told Shimron, such emails really keep me going.
 And, as I've said many times, I am honored and blessed to have had the opportunity to convey the stories and wisdom of the rescuers.

-June 2007: Mark shares some responses to The Heart Has Reasons
+June 2007: Mark Klempner shares some responses to The Heart Has Reasons: Holocaust Rescuers and Their Stories of Courage

 Though my book has been out for over a year, it continues to get reviews, and I continue to get letters from readers.